scaleoutsean/eseries-perf-analyzer/FAQ.md

   - Velero: prepare your environment and use something like `velero backup create epa-influxdb-backup --include-namespaces epa`
 - Manual backup: considering that Grafana itself may not have a lot of data, and InfluxDB can be backed up with InfluxDB client, shell script that uses InfluxDB client and the copy or rsync command can be used to dump data out and restore it later.
 Note that you may need to also dump/backup Grafana config, PVC configuration, InfluxDB secrets, and the rest
 - Cold backup and single-volume InfluxDB: if your backup application does not support consistency group snapshots and you use multiple PVCs for InfluxDB, it is better to take a cold backup.
 Alternatively, take one cold backup using InfluxDB client, re-provision InfluxDB with a single PVC, restore data to it, and then hot crash-consistent backups will be more reliable

+### InfluxDB capacity and performance requirements

+Performance requirements should be insignificant even for several arrays.
+If InfluxDB is on flash storage, any will do.

+Capacity requirements depend on the number of arrays, disks and volumes (LUNs).
+With a small EF570 (24 disks, 10 volumes), InfluxDB grew 1 MB per day.